Outrage after Wellington Tranzurban manager mocks cyclists in shocking post

 However, some defended Atkinson's post, with one person writing: "Some people really have their underwear in one hell of a twist if they are going to blow an innocent Facebook post so far out of the water.
 It's called satire for a reason."

-Tranzurban released a statement to RNZ, saying the meme was removed as soon as the company was made aware and said Atkinson was apologetic.
+Tranzurban released a statement to the Herald, saying the meme was removed and the company doesn't condone the message behind the post.

+"Tranzurban doesn't condone this negative attitude towards cyclists or indeed any other road user.
+Further more, our social media response to queries on this posting was not handled well at the time and we apologise for this.

+"It was a serious error of judgement by a team member who has since been spoken to."